Skip to main content

 If you have three or more months of lead time, retail exclusivity, and a category where per-unit tracking matters, a unique code is the right call.
 If your lead time is short or your distribution is multi-retailer, receipt upload is the stronger option.
 Some campaigns combine both, using codes on promotional packs with receipt upload as a parallel route for standard stock.

-Getting the mechanic right early allows packaging, legal, and fulfilment decisions to move forward in the right order.
+Getting the mechanic right early lets packaging, legal, and fulfilment decisions happen in the right order.

 An on-pack promotion depends entirely on what appears on the pack, and design decisions last the full length of the print run.